6 October 3rd, 1946

 Link to Forverts edition

-Selling matches on the streets of Philadelphia become something of a game for me, not just a way to make a living.
+Selling matches on the streets of Philadelphia became something of a game for me, not just a way to make a living.
 That’s how I approached it.
 And little by little I became so interested in the various people who bought the matches from me that I didn’t just call out my goods for sale, but I sang them out in my own way:

 – Parlor matches, three for five!
 Parlor ma-a-a-tches, three for fi-yi-yi-ve!